 I’ve always loved two wheels and I can’t remember a time when my life didn’t revolve around motorcycles.
-My Dad used to race bikes at a lower level and it’s a passion that he shared with me and my twin brother Alex, who is now a contender in World Superbikes and still my favourite training buddy.
+My Dad used to race bikes at a lower level and it’s a passion that he shared with me and my twin brother Alex, who now rides in World Superbikes and is still my favourite training buddy.

 My MotoGP™ debut, as most of you will have witnessed, was tough and I faced a lot of challenges on what I always knew would be a very steep learning curve.
 My rookie year didn’t end the way I had hoped it would, but that won’t deter me from continuing to focus on being the best I can – on and off track.
 I learnt a lot from my time in MotoGP™ and I hope I may get back there one day, but for now my focus is on the Moto2 championship.